 This mixed earner benefit payment is however subject to state discretion, so some states may choose to pay it while others may not.
 If the Lost Wages Assistance (LWA) program is used as a guideline where states could optionally pay an extra $100, then it is likely only a few states will make this supplementary payment to eligible claimants.
 Not that this is payment is above and beyond the $300 FPUC that is automatically being paid to eligible claimants (see $300 state tracker).
 Note that per guidelines, if your state chooses to implement the $100 payment, they must notify you that you are eligible.

-Do I qualify for the $100 Mixed earner payment?
+Do I qualify for the $100 Mixed earner payment (Examples)?

 You qualify if you ALL meet these criteria:

 1).
-Are you getting at least $1 per week in traditional unemployment insurance, which excludes PUA?
+Getting at least $1 per week in traditional unemployment insurance, which excludes PUA.

 If you meet the criteria and your state is paying it (see list below) then you will get this payment added to your weekly benefit once your MEUC application is successful.

 Will missed payment weeks be retroactively paid due to State rollout delays?

 Yes.
 Almost all states have been late in rolling out the new MEUC program (due to focus on PUA and PEUC program extensions), but as they implement the MEUC updates any retroactive week payments that claimants are eligible will be paid in full.
 The back payment process will vary by state but will likely be made in one lump sum for eligible weeks.